EdLlewellin/PyroTracker/README.md

     * Zoom/pan state persists across frame changes (after the initial frame).
     * Minimum and maximum zoom levels enforced.
     * Overlay buttons for Zoom In (+), Zoom Out (-), and Fit View (⤢) in the top-right corner.
+    * **Optional Scale Bar:** If a pixel-to-meter scale is set, a scale bar is displayed in the bottom-right corner of the image view.
+Its length represents a round number in appropriate units (e.g., cm, m, km) and dynamically updates with zoom.
+Visibility can be toggled via a checkbox in the "Scale Configuration" panel.
 * **Multi-Track Pyroclast Tracking:**
     * Create new tracks using the "New Track" button (or `Ctrl+N` shortcut via `Edit -> New Track`).
     * **Select Active Track:**